groboclown/whimbrel/docs/contract.md

 * `CANCELLED` when the workflow was cancelled, and all the activities are stopped.
 * `COMPLETED` when the activities have all stopped in a way that did not trigger a failure in the workflow.

+#### Requesting a workflow

+The `whimbrel_workflow_request` insert should be inserted, but with the `manual` attribute set to True, to prevent the Lambda functions (if they exist) from attempting to start the workflow on their own.
+It's not necessary to add to this table, but it is useful for tracing.
+Note that this table can only be added to if the dynamodb_lambdas module is installed.

+The `whimbrel_workflow_exec` then needs to have a new item added.
+The initial state is `REQUESTED`.

+#### Starting the Workflow

+When a workflow execution begins, the state is updated to `RUNNING`, then the transition decision for the workflow executes, which populates the list of activities and their dependencies.
+For the `whimbrel_lambdas` module, the `run` attribute of the `whimbrel_workflow_lambda` table is called, and that lambda must initialize the activities and their dependencies.

+Each of the initial activities that run for the workflow are added into the `whimbrel_activity_exec`, with an initial state of `REQUESTED`, then the `whimbrel_activity_exec_dependency` table is inserted to (if necessary).

+Finally, the activities requested must be triggered.
+See below.

+(TODO: whimbrel_lambdas includes additional lambdas for state transitions, and responding to activity failures.)

 ### Update Activity States and Transitions.